Updated: Dec 6, 2022

 Proving Discrimination is Happening at Work

-In order to file a disability discrimination case in California, an employee must claim the following:
+To file a disability discrimination case in California, an employee must claim the following:

 They were exposed to discriminatory hiring practices by their boss.